 The Canterbury Police Commissioner Mike Bush confirmed one person is custody though other offenders are still at large and they do not know if there have been other shootings throughout the Christchurch area.

 He urged people to avoid attending any mosques in New Zealand.
 Schools are in lockdown around the city of Christchurch and people are urged to stay indoors.

-Prime Minister Jacinda Ardern called the attack “an unprecedented act of violence” and that it was “one of New Zealand’s darkest day” and “this is not who we are” with the victims being people who call New Zealand home.
+Prime Minister Jacinda Ardern called the double mosque shooting “an unprecedented act of violence” and that it was “one of New Zealand’s darkest day” and “this is not who we are” with the victims being people who call New Zealand home.
 She refused to call it a hate crime at this stage

 This is still a developing story with facts likely to change.
 If this article contains any inaccuracies which we will endeavor to correct.
 But we condemn this act of savagery and murder and the divisions it will create to social cohesion in New Zealand and Australia.